 Bill 68 introduced a number of amendments to the Municipal Act, Municipal Conflict of Interest Act, Municipal Elections Act and Municipal Freedom of Information and Protection of Privacy Act.

-The amendments to the Municipal Act, included changes to Codes of Conduct and the role of the Integrity Commissioner which will become effective on March 1, 2019.
+The amendments to the Municipal Act, included changes to Codes of Conduct and the role of the Integrity Commissioner which came into effect on March 1, 2019.

 Municipalities are now required to establish: